gu-fan/clickable.vim/README.rst

 little bit slower.

 (In fact, it has been optimized already.
-And maybe no more optimzation anymore.)
+And maybe no more further optimzations)

 -------